Who we are

 Dr. Marc Hickeson completed his medical school at the University of Ottawa in 1996 and residency in nuclear medicine at McGill University in 2000 followed by a nuclear oncology fellowship at the University of Pennsylvania in Philadelphia in 2002.
 He is currently assistant professor in radiology.
 He has been a faculty staff physician at the McGill University Health Center since 2005 and the program director of the nuclear medicine residency program since 2009.
 His research interests include molecular imaging in oncology, particularly with positron emission tomography.

-Radiologist
+Staff Radiologist (musculoskeletal).

 Natalia Gorelik completed her Medical School and Radiology Residency at McGill University, followed by a Musculoskeletal Radiology Fellowship at NYU Langone Medical Center in New York, NY, USA.
 She is currently an Assistant Professor in the Department of Diagnostic Radiology at McGill University.
 Her research interests include musculoskeletal oncology as well as health services and outcomes research.
 She is presently pursuing a Master of Public Health degree at Johns Hopkins University.